If you would like a printed version of this commentary, check out The Grace Bible series.

 For this reason, if I come, I will call attention to his deeds which he does, unjustly accusing us with wicked words; and not satisfied with this, he himself does not receive the brethren, either, and he forbids those who desire to do so and puts them out of the church.

-(c) Unjustly accusing us with wicked words.
+(d) Unjustly accusing us with wicked words.
 Like Jesus and the apostle Paul (1 Cor.
 4:13), John was slandered for preaching grace.
 Sadly, this unjust practice continues today.
 Preach grace and you’ll be labelled licentious, anti-law and a closet sinner.
-You’ll be dismissed as hyper-grace, as though that were a bad thing, and your words will be taken out of context and used against you.
+You’ll be dismissed for preaching radical or hyper-grace, as though that were a bad thing, and your words will be taken out of context and used against you.

-(d) He himself does not receive the brethren.
+(e) He himself does not receive the brethren.
 At one end of the hospitality scale was generous Gaius; at the other, was Diotrephes.
-Gaius opened his home to ministers sent by John; Diotrephes shut them out.
+Gaius opened his home to ministers sent by John, but Diotrephes shut them out.

-(e) Puts them out of the church.
+(f) Puts them out of the church.
 Not only did Diotrephes scorn John’s friends, he punished anyone who showed them hospitality.
-Embrace those who preach the message of grace and you risk being marginalized by those who are hostile to it.
+Embrace the message of grace and those who preach it and you risk being marginalized by the self-righteous.

 Further reading: “The high cost of free grace.”